CONSULTATION • CONSERVATION • REPAIR

 This is the finished project which looks good and will have prevented further damage to the fabric of the building and kept it dryer.

 Here we have one of the finished sections.
-I am often asked if I can blacken the lime mortar to be like the dirty old wall.
+We are often asked if we can blacken the lime mortar to be like the dirty old wall.
 This will happen over time naturally, although we are now using less polluting cars, tractors and lorries.
-I do not blacken my work.
-The client declined to have a new roof.
+We do not blacken our work.